rmwenzel/keras_cnn_fashion_mnist/README.md

 - `explore_data_and_model.ipynb` -- An introductio to the dataset and default model
 - `train_tune_test.ipynb` - training, tuning and testing the model using Sagemaker resources.

-Note `.html` versions of these notebooks are included for viewing convenient since `.ipynb` files don't render nicely on GitHub.

 ## Environments.